 Bowing may not be a sign of reverence from a parrot but it is a good sign that they trust and like you.
 When they dip their heads, it means that they want you to scratch the back of their neck, which is something they would only let you do if they completely trust you.

-Macaws and some other species of parrots, blush.
-It is unlikely to mean that they are embarrassed, but it can mean that frightened.
+Macaws, and some other species of parrots, blush.
+It is unlikely to mean that they are embarrassed, but it can mean that they are frightened.
 It may also mean that they are happy, and context is everything.
 Consider the situation and the surroundings.
 If something could be scaring your parrot, they may be blushing out of fear.
 Alternatively, it could mean that they are happy to see you.

 Cats aren’t the only animal to purr.
 A parrot’s purr can sound a lot like a low growl but while a growl may be a sign of aggression or fear, a purr means that the parrot is happy and content, so don’t get the two sounds confused.